harmonicalchemy/modular-emacs/README.md

 **Current Status:**

+> **Note:** Skip to **[Start Here:](#start-here)** if you just need to get this going now. :trollface:

-- **2020 May 18:** Org Mode has been heavily customized!
+- **2020 May 22:** Org Mode has been heavily customized!
+I am calling it **_Fancy Org Mode_**.
 Also some of the Module files were re-organized...
 (In particular `12-Xah-Fly-Keys.el` and `13-key-bindings.el)`...
-Tweaks were added to improve package management as well...
+Tweaks were added to improve package management and minimize the effects of load errors etc.  Keybindings for both Xah-Fly-Keys mode as well as normal mode were added/changed...

+- The file: **`dispatcher.el`** got more automated as well.
+Any module within the **`lisp/modules`** directory will be automatically overrided simply by making a copy of it _(using same file name of course)_ to: **`lisp/my-modules`** where the file will not be tracked by git and you can make any local modifications or additions without upsetting the original files that get updated periodically as new git commits are pulled down...

+> **Note:** _New changes emerging within new pulled down files which you have previously overridden will be shadowed of course!_
+If you need the updates, you will need to merge those changes into your overrides...

+- In addition, you no longer have to copy **`dispatcher.el`** into **`my-modules`** either _(except to enable normally disabled optional modules)_...

+- In case you do have to copy **`dispatcher.el`** into **`my-modules`** _(e.g., To enable the optional Common Lisp related modules, etc.)_ you won't have to edit **`init.el`** anymore to change the location of **`dispatcher.el`**.
+That part has been automated as well. **`modules/dispatcher.el`** will be  overridden by your custom copy in: **`my-modules`** automagically.

+- Now, the only reason to edit **init.el** is to add your own custom heading and/or body to the Welcome Screen Message... _(If and when you care to do that, now or later...)_

+- I created a branch _(fork)_ where you can try out: **Xah-Fly-Keys** without having to go in to override **`dispatcher.el`** manually...

 - In the Master Branch, optional modules are disabled _(see details below)_...
-Not having Xah-Fly-Keys enabled kind of cripples things for me now that I am used to them...
+Not having Xah-Fly-Keys enabled kind of cripples things for me for running tests within normal Emacs mode now that my fingers are used to flying with a spacebar leader key!
 Going back to the old way is painful!
 It is hard to test my setup using the old C-x and M-x keys etc... %^) Last year at this time I was complaing about the opposite... _(i.e., having to learn Xah-Fly-Keys and using Emacs as a Modal editor like **vi**)_

+- You have two editor mode options available to choose now, _(and it's easy to switch back and forth)_.
+Choose between using **Normal Emacs** edit mode **_or_** **Xah Fly Keys** modal edit mode simply by switching git branches...

+- Making the switch to a model editor is a BIG HUGE commitment...
+But it has its BIG HUGE payoff at the end of that bumpy road!
+Trust me on that! :trollface:

 - **2020 May 17 - Fancy Org Mode:** This commit adds a bunch of new Org-Mode tweaks...
 I am setting up my Org-Mode based Book Publishing System _(my **pubOps**)_ now...
-There will be some included examples added to this a bit later...
-The org-mode module is NOW enabled by default...
-To use it you will need to edit the file: **`09-org-mode-pag-conf.el`** and depending on your OS, (Mac or Linux) change the dummy placeholder path to your REAL **org docs** directory path.
-There are two options allowing you to run this on both MacOS and Linux if you are a multi OS kind of person. :octocat:
+There will be some included examples added to this a bit later...  **_Fancy Org Mode is now enabled by default_**...

+- To use **Fancy Org Mode** you will need to override and edit the file: **`09-org-mode-pkg-conf.el`** and depending on your OS, (Mac or Linux) change the dummy placeholder path to your REAL **org docs** directory path.
+There are two options allowing you to run this on both MacOS and Linux if you are a multi OS kind of person that is... :octocat:

-- I created a branch _(fork)_ where you can try out my **Fancy Org Mode PubOps environment** using: **Xah-Fly-Keys** with out without having to go in and enable/disable these modules as instructed further down within this doc...
+> **Note 1:** I am implementing a cleaner way to get all local directory path and user specific meta data into the load process rather than having to override and edit indvidual files as in the above bullet...
+This will all be done in one file that you will override during your initial install...
+Once it is set with your specific edits it will stay that way and you will never have to touch it again...

-- **Note:** I am still working on custom Export options for Modular Emacs Fancy Org Mode...
+> **Note 2:** I am still working on custom Export options for Modular Emacs Fancy Org Mode...
 But everything else is working nicely now...
 Export features will be forthcomming over the next few months!
 Stay tuned...
 Book publishing time!

 - The **Blackboard** Color Theme was also updated _(to accomodate prettifying Org-Mode)_.
 Also, I am back to using the standard mode line.
 I got tired of **powerline** _(It felt too cluttered and also seemed to have bugs)_...
 Then I tried **smart-mode-line** to see if I could make things look better and simpler...
 I got frustrated with it as well and after mucking around I realized there is nothing wrong with the Emacs standard mode-line and you can tweak it to fit exactly your needs...
 So now that is the new plan...
 I left the old code for both `powerline` and `smart-mode-line` in place _(commented out)_ making it easy for you to enable either of them, if you like them better...
 You can see changes to mode line features in **`02-package-conf.el`**...